 The inconsistency that could result from varying interpretations of the term contract is limited by requiring that features of the contract or other contracts or agreements that directly or indirectly compensate the reinsurer or related reinsurers for losses be considered in evaluating whether a particular contract transfers risk.
 Therefore, if agreements with the reinsurer or related reinsurers, in the aggregate, do not transfer risk, the individual contracts that make up those agreements also would not be considered to transfer risk, regardless of how they are structured.

-11. Q: If the assessment of risk transfer changes after the initial assessment at contract inception, how should the ceding entity account for the change?
+11. Q: If the assessment of risk-transfer changes after the initial assessment at contract inception, how should the ceding entity account for the change?

 A: The status of a contract should be determinable at inception and, absent amendment, subsequent changes should be very rare.
 If the risk of significant loss was not deemed reasonably possible at inception, and a significant loss subsequently occurred, the initial assessment was not necessarily wrong, because remote events do occur.
 Likewise, once a reasonable possibility of significant loss has been established, such loss need not occur in order to maintain the contract’s status as reinsurance.